-In the Stonecutters bridge in Hong Kong 8000 kN shock transmission units were used to cope with strong wind and earthquakes [9].
+In the Stonecutters Bridge in Hong Kong 8000 kN shock transmission units were used to cope with strong wind and earthquakes [9].

-The construction of the Caracas-Tuy Medio Railway line in Venezuela was recently completed: more than 1500 isolators - flat surface sliders with steel hysteretic dampers (fig. 2) - were used on the viaducts of that 40 km line [10, 11].
+The construction of the Caracas-Tuy Medio Railway line in Venezuela was recently completed: more than 1500 isolators - flat surface sliders with steel hysteretic dampers (Figure 2) - were used on the viaducts of said 40 km line [10, 11].
 Now the new Railway line Puerto Cabello-La Encrucijada, 120 km long, is under construction with the same type of isolation system.

-The use of elastomeric isolators in bridges increased in last few years: more than 2300 high damping elastomeric isolators were installed in last five years, most of them in Italy and in Algeria.
+The use of elastomeric isolators in bridge increased in last years: more than 2300 high damping elastomeric isolators were installed in last five years, most of them in Italy and in Algeria.

-Amongst retrofit applications, worthy of note are those to the ISAP railway bridge in Athens, Greece [12], to the Carboj, San Vincenzo I and San Vincenzo II viaducts on the main road No. SS 115 in Sicily, Italy [13], to the 20 viaducts on the SS 647 highway, in Southern Italy [13, 14], and to some bridges in Korea.
+Amongst retrofit applications, worth of note are those to the ISAP Railway Bridge in Athens, Greece [12], to the Carboj, San Vincenzo I and San Vincenzo II Viaducts on the main road No. SS 115 in Sicily, Italy [13], to the 20 viaducts on the S.S.
+647 highway, in Southern Italy [13, 14], and to some bridges in Korea.